MohammedGuniem/PRC-Challenge/README.md

     *   12_RUN_OPTIMAL_XGBOOST.ipynb

 ## Result Achieved
-After submitting the predictions to the challenge ranking service, it got an RMSE score of ????????????? with an error rate of ?????????????
+After submitting the predictions to the challenge ranking service, it got an RMSE score of 2789 with and an error rate of 3% of the ground truth.
+However, in an earlier experiment and using a learning rate of about 0.1 i was able to get this RMSE ranking score down to around 2702.